Durham, Connecticut: Durham Meadows superfund site

-The Durham Meadows superfund site encompasses an area of town around the abandoned Merriam Manufacturing, and the operational Durham Manufacturing company.
-Both companies disposed of organic solvents, paint wastes, and degreasers in open lagoons and buried drums.
-The waste leached into the town's water supply, contaminating several private wells with methylene chloride, 1,4-dioxane, and other volatile organic compounds (VOCs).

-The U.S. Environmental Protection Agency and Connecticut Department of Environmental Protection are coordinating cleanup and monitoring efforts, including the delivery of free bottled water to affected residents.
+The Durham Meadows superfund site encompasses an area around the former Merriam Manufacturing and Durham Manufacturing facilities (both now defunct).
+Both companies disposed of industrial waste which leached into the town's water supply.
+The U.S. Environmental Protection Agency and Connecticut Department of Environmental Protection coordinated cleanup and monitoring efforts, including the delivery of free bottled water to affected residents.